7shi/dante-la-el/Inferno/MT/compare-en.md

 which in the lake of my heart had lasted
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">20</td><td>
-that in the lake of my heart had lasted,
+which in the lake of my heart had endured
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">20</td><td>
 which had lasted in the lake of my heart
 </td></tr>
 <tr><td>Bard-1</td><td align="right">20</td><td>
-that in the lake of the heart it had lasted
+which had lasted in the lake of my heart
 </td></tr>
 <tr><td>Bard-2</td><td align="right">20</td><td>
-Which lasted in the lake of the heart
+that had lasted in the lake of my heart
 </td></tr>
 <tr><td>DeepL</td><td align="right">20</td><td>
 Which in the lake of my heart had lasted